kyo330/kyo330/README.md

-## Hi there 👋 this is PRiyadharshini Ramesh Kumar
+## Hi there 👋 this is Priyadharshini Ramesh Kumar